TJNII/dtmfdial/README.md

 are 8 bits unsigned values (AFMT_U8).
 8000 samples/second.

 To send the output to another device one can use the option:
-  --output-dev device		(default /dev/dsp)
+  --output-dev device		(default -)
 This option can be used also to store raw audio samples to a file, or to stdout.
-Use the file name with the --output-dev option, ir a simpe "-" to sent to stdout.
+Use the file name with the --output-dev option, or a simple "-" to sent to stdout.
 If the output device is not the sound special file then another option should be used to eliminate attempts to set the sound driver parameters: